savantcare/vue-data-table/README.md

     Client side data query is done through https://github.com/vuex-orm/vuex-orm using https://github.com/vuex-orm/plugin-axios

-## B. Optimizing doctor time to change information (shortest hand movement)
+# How to optimize doctor time to change information (shortest hand movement)?

 1. KB to go up and down the data rows